babel/rfcs/rfcs/0000-import-expression-ast-node.md

 t.ImportExpression(t.StringLiteral("foo"));
 ```

 Note that `@babel/types` does not currently validate the number of arguments when constructing `import()` AST nodes via `t.CallExpression`.
-The `t.ImportExpression` will throw if more than one arguments are passed.
+Calling `t.ImportExpression` with more than one argument will throw.

 ## `module-attributes` proposal support